MinhThieu145/USF_Library/README.md

 ![image](https://user-images.githubusercontent.com/88282475/197417139-0b498b9f-cabb-43e0-a3ad-373ee736c4ae.png)
 I then dropped the date column, since the data was collected in such a short amount of time that, date will have no impact on the overall trend of the data.

-### 1. The availability of rooms at different time:
+### 1. The availability of rooms at different days:
 I first look at the availability of different rooms at 6am:

 ![image](https://user-images.githubusercontent.com/88282475/197418592-536afefb-0a74-4881-9c65-834e9e75b1b0.png)